Tricuspid atresia (TA) is a heart defect present at birth (congenital). It occurs

 vessels, pulmonary stenosis, or pulmonary atresia.

-fetal heart develops during the first 8 weeks of pregnancy.
-In tricuspid atresia, the
+baby's heart develops during the first 8 weeks of pregnancy.
+In TA, the tricuspid

-tricuspid valve does not form as it should.
-Development of the ventricles is helped by
+doesn't form as it should.
+Development of the ventricles is helped by blood flowing

-blood flowing through them.
-Because blood does not pass through the tricuspid valve, the
+through them.
+Because blood doesn't pass through the tricuspid valve, the right

-Some congenital heart defects may be passed down through families (genetic defects).
-Most of the time, there is no known cause for tricuspid atresia.
+congenital heart defects may be passed down through families (genetic defects).
+Most

-Symptoms of tricuspid atresia occur shortly after birth.
+Symptoms of TA occur shortly after birth.
 Common symptoms may include:

-symptoms of tricuspid atresia may look like other health conditions.
-Have your child see
+symptoms of TA may look like other health conditions.
+Have your child see their

 Testing for congenital heart disease may include: